SinghTanmay1/Documentation/service-premium-gen2-metrics-app-preview.md

 To [install the Gen2 metrics app](service-premium-install-gen2-app.md), you must be a capacity admin.
 Once installed, anyone in the organization with the right permissions can view the app.

-The Gen2 metrics app has seven pages:
+The Gen2 metrics app has six pages:

 * [Overview](#overview)